WWM-EMRAN/DIHC_FeatureManager/README.md

 Returns- 2D np.array

 It generates controlled segments based on the criteria of window length, overlapping etc.
-It returns a 2D numpy array containing the data points in inner dimension and the number of segments stacked over the outer dimension.
+It returns a 2D numpy array containing the data points in the inner dimension and the number of segments stacked over the outer dimension.

 ###### Arguments
 -------------------------------------
 - data : np.array <list like 1D array>

-    The signal data in 1D numpy array for which the features will be extracted
+    The signal data in a 1D numpy array for which the features will be extracted

 ###### Arguments (Optional)
 -------------------------------------